 When you build a WordPress site, website security might not be something you think about very often.
 However, it is actually a very important aspect of your website.

-Did you know that in 2018, over 90,000 hacking attacks per minute struck WordPress sites and WordPress hosting around the world?
+Did you know that in 2018, over 90,000 hacking attacks per minute struck WordPress sites around the world?
 Hackers not only target large corporate websites packed with sensitive data, but also sites belonging to small businesses, independent entrepreneurs, and personal blogs.
-For owners of WordPress sites, statistics like that might raise worries about the security of WordPress itself.
+For owners of WordPress sites, statistics like that might raise worries about WordPress security.

 No platform is ever completely safe from malware, hacking, and other kinds of cyber attacks.
 But WordPress security includes protections on the source code itself.
 And it is the responsibility of the hosting provider and site owners themselves to take precautions when it comes to website security.
 In this article, we’ll walk you through the general information on website security.
 Then, we’ll discuss how you can make your site more secure.
 Keep on reading!